How far can bias go? Tracing bias from pretraining data to alignment: Experimental Setup

 \subsubsection{Assessing Correlation of Bias}

-We measure the correlation between pre-training data and model-generated data with Pearson's correlation coefficient $\rho$ \citep{pearson}; $\rho$ assesses the strength and direction of the linear relationship between the percentage of women in the pre-training data and the percentage of women in model-generated documents for each prompt and decoding strategy.
-This correlation analysis helps determine whether the gender bias observed in the model outputs is consistent with or diverges from the bias present in the pre-training data.
+Pearson's correlation coefficient (\(\rho\)) \citep{pearson} is computed to quantify the linear relationship between the percentage of women in the pre-training data and that in model-generated outputs for each prompt and decoding strategy.
+A high \(\rho\) suggests that the gender bias in model outputs mirrors that in the pre-training data, while a low or negative \(\rho\) indicates divergence.

-We also conduct a regression analysis to evaluate the impact of decoding strategy and prompt type (the independent variables) on the gender proportion of outputs (the dependent variable), i.e., the proportion of female-associated outputs generated by OLMo 7B base, Instruct, and SFT.
-The p-value indicates the statistical significance of the effect, while the $R^2$ value measures how much of the variance in gender proportion is explained by these factors.
+In addition, regression analysis is performed to assess the impact of decoding strategy and prompt type (independent variables) on the gender proportion of outputs (dependent variable), i.e., the fraction of female-associated outputs generated by OLMo.
+The p-value indicates the statistical significance of these effects, and the \(R^2\) value measures the proportion of variance in gender proportion explained by these factors.